- Hydrolyzed Collagen supplements or collagen peptides are easier to digest and absorb because they are broken down.

 However, starting at age 25, collagen production gradually declines by around 1% annually.
 You may experience wrinkles, tighter tendons and ligaments, weaker muscles, joint discomfort, and even gastrointestinal issues when collagen levels decline and disintegrate in the skin.

 You may boost your collagen levels by consuming collagen-rich foods like bone broth, organ meats, or collagen supplements.

 What are collagen peptides?

 Collagen peptides ( or Hydrolyzed collagen) are collagen molecules that have been broken down further so that the body can more easily absorb them.
 Hydrolyzing makes collagen peptides water-soluble, simplifying their incorporation into food.

 Peptides derived from collagen tend to take on the properties of the collagen from which they were initially isolated.
-Many collagen peptide supplements originate from bovine or marine collagen.
-Type I collagen is abundant in both sources, while Type III collagen is especially plentiful in bovine.
+Many collagen peptide supplements originate from hydrolyzed collagen or marine collagen.
+Type I collagen is abundant in both sources, while Type III collagen is especially plentiful in hydrolyzed collagen peptides.